DamLabResources/damlab-wrappers/dorado/demux/README.md

 * `reads`: Path to input reads file or directory (required)

 ## Outputs
-* Directory or list of files containing demultiplexed reads
+* `directory`: Output directory for demultiplexed reads

 ## Parameters
 * `kit_name`: Name of the barcoding kit (required unless no_classify=True)